finalpi/wechat2tg/README.md

 Receive official account messages: Whether to accept messages from official accounts

+## Special Response Instructions
+Messages sent within 2 minutes can be recalled.
+The recall method is to reply to your own sent message with the content "&rm".
+Media messages need to wait until they are successfully sent before they can be recalled.

 ## Configuration Explanation
 `BOT_TOKEN` (required): Telegram bot token, created via BotFather